Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors

-\textit{Current-induced zero resistance.} --- Keeping the bulk properties in mind, we point out that the switching phenomena of different FF states can naturally give rise to CIZR.
-Let us assume that the system stabilizes the three-fold (near-)degenerate FF states as in the SLS model, and the domains of the FF states are formed after the temperature is lowered down.
-This is a reasonable assumption for twisted trilayer graphene/WSe$_2$, because the valley polarization naturally follows from the field-trainability of SDE and spin-orbit coupling~\cite{Lin2022-cz,Scammell2022-pv} and $\chi(\bm{q})$ with the three-peak structure has also been obtained in a realistic continuum model for essentially the same reason as the SLS model~\cite{Scammell2022-pv}.
-Domains can be formed for various intrinsic and/or extrinsic reasons, including the configuration entropy and disorders in twist angle and/or local strain~\cite{Uri2020-aj,Lau2022-cs} .
+\textit{Current-induced zero resistance state}---Keeping the bulk properties in mind, we point out that the switching phenomena of different FF states can naturally give rise to the CIZRS.
+Let us assume that the twisted trilayer graphene/WSe$_2$ heterostructure stabilizes the threefold (near-)degenerate FF states as shown in the SLS model, and the domains of the FF states are formed after the temperature is lowered below a critical temperature.
+This is a reasonable assumption for twisted trilayer graphene/WSe$_2$, because the valley polarization naturally follows from the field trainability of SDE and spin-orbit coupling~\cite{Lin2022-cz,Scammell2022-pv}, and $\chi(\bm{q})$ with the three-peak structure has also been obtained in a realistic continuum model for essentially the same reason as in the SLS model~\cite{Scammell2022-pv}.
+Domains can be formed for various intrinsic and/or extrinsic reasons, including the configuration entropy and disorders in twist angles and/or local strain~\cite{Uri2020-aj,Lau2022-cs,Supplemental}.

 Our scenario is based on two key observations.
-First, the domains of different Cooper-pair momenta would be resistive.
-Indeed, tthe Josephson energy $E_{\rm J}$ is tiny for such a situation~\cite{Yang2000-dr, Kaur2005-jf}.
+First, the domains between FF states of different Cooper-pair momenta would be resistive.
+Indeed, the Josephson energy $E_{\rm J}$ is tiny for such a situation~\cite{Yang2000-dr, Kaur2005-jf}.
 The global coherence is not achieved when the typical value of $E_{\rm J}$ is smaller than temperature and/or the charging energy, according to the Josephson-network theory~\cite{Beloborodov2007-fm, Kapitulnik2019-tx}.
 It is also known that vortices can be spontaneously formed at the interface of superconductors with different Cooper-pair momenta~\cite{Aoyama2012-sf}, whose motion may also produce dissipation.
+Thus, this multidomain state is expected to have a finite resistance lower than its normal-state value and realizes an incipient superconducting state with small resistance.

-Second, the domain configuration would significantly be modified in large currents.
-When we apply a current $I_x>0$ in the $x$ direction, each domain will switch to the $\bm{q}_0$ state according to, e.g., Fig.~\ref{fig:pd_j}(a).
-The realized mono-domain state would be dissipationless.
-On the other hand, domains of $\bm{q}_1$ and $\bm{q}_2$ states would remain in a current $I_x<0$, leaving the system resistive.
-Thus, nonreciprocal CIZR is concluded in trigonal FF superconductors.
+Second, the domain configuration would significantly be modified by large currents.
+When we apply a current $I_x>0$ in the $x$ direction, the superconducting domains will switch to the $\bm{q}_0$ state according to, e.g., Fig.~\ref{fig:pd_j}(a).
+The realized monodomain state would be dissipationless when zero resistance paths are formed.
+On the other hand, domains of $\bm{q}_1$ and $\bm{q}_2$ states would remain if the current flows in the opposite direction with $I_x<0$, leaving the system resistive.
+Thus, nonreciprocal CIZRS is obtained in trigonal FF superconductors.